LT&SR 2100 Class

 The London, Tilbury and Southend Railway (LT&SR) 2100 Class was a class of 4-6-4T steam locomotives.
-Eight were built in 1912 to the design of Robert Harben Whitelegg, as the Midland Railway took over the LT&SR. Hence, they were numbered 2100–2107 in the Midland system with the 3P power classification.
+Eight were built in 1912 to the design of Robert Harben Whitelegg.
+Initially, they were to be designated as the 87 Class, but as the Midland Railway took over the LT&SR that same year, they were given new numbers, becoming 2100–2107 under the Midland system with a power classification of 3P.
 None received a name.
 All subsequently passed into LMS ownership in 1923 and were all withdrawn and scrapped between 1929 and 1934.